happybono/LuciaFlux/README.md

 - Add data by drag-and-drop or paste into the list.

 ## Input formats
-Data can be provided as:
+Data can be provided as :
 - Plain text lines containing at least two numbers (the last two numeric tokens are treated as `X` and `Y`).
 - Delimited text with optional header (delimiter auto-detected among `,`, `;`, tab).

 ### Header / column detection
-If a header line is detected, the application attempts to locate:
+If a header line is detected, the application attempts to locate :
-- Timestamp column: `timestamp`, `time`, `date`
+- Timestamp column : `timestamp`, `time`, `date`
-- X column: `x`, `centroid x`
+- X column : `x`, `centroid x`
-- Y column: `y`, `centroid y`
+- Y column : `y`, `centroid y`

 If columns cannot be detected, the last two columns are treated as `X` and `Y`.

 ### Timestamp parsing
 Timestamp values are optional.
-When present, the application attempts to parse:
+When present, the application attempts to parse :

 - Time-span format : `mm:ss(.fff...)` or `hh:mm:ss(.fff...)`
 - Date-time format : `yyyy-MM-dd HH:mm:ss(.fffffff)` or ISO-like `yyyy-MM-ddTHH:mm:ss(.fffffff)`